Take Away:

 2. Reconnect with Loved Ones

 Often when we are in a relationship, all of our time and energy goes to the other person and we see friends and family less than we would like.
+You may feel that you've lost friends or not put enough time in those relationships.
 Now is a great time to reconnect with those people who will love and support you through this challenging time.
+Your community of loved ones are often of the best support systems during this time.
+If you live alone, be sure to be out and about with others, or you can alternatively invite others over to your place to spend time together.

 3. Try Mindfulness Meditation

 Mindful meditation is a great way to quiet your thoughts and just be with the real you.
 Meditation can also help to alleviate stress.
+Regular meditation is like exercise for your mind.
 All you need is 5 to 10 minutes a day and you are on your way to starting to feel calm and balanced.
 Breakups will never be easy, but they are a part of life.
 Do your best to stay away from binging on junk food and instead focus on self-care and compassion.

 How to Love Yourself After a Breakup?

 As discussed above, a range of emotions often can follow a relationship splitting up.
 Although it may take some time, there is a way to embrace how to be happy after a breakup.
 If you find yourself staring longingly at couples holding hands, it may be time to reevaluate and learn to appreciate the benefits of a single life and learn how to love yourself after a breakup.
+We can often be blinded by fears of being alone, but I assure you, festering on those fears aren't going to help.
 Here are some tips to help you get started:

 1. Rediscover Yourself

 One of the best things about being single is that you have the opportunity to rediscover yourself.
 Your alone time can be an opportunity to develop insight into what makes you happy and what your values are.
 As you take a walk through a park or enjoy a cup of coffee alone, you can reevaluate your goals.
+Ask yourself, what is your sense of purpose?
 As you learn to feel comfortable in your own company, you will discover that happiness comes from within.
+By having an understanding of yourself, your purpose, and life goals, you'll soon start to feel hopeful for what lies ahead of you after this breakup.

 2. Better Friendships